Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/dataset_analysis/scripts/Variant_population_analysis.md

 More specifically, we calculated for each COG category the percentage of CDS it was found to be associated with.

-       # Create a function that sorts the seen COG categories and how many times each category is annotated in the set of contig - The function also calculates the percentage of cds of the set, a given category is associated with
+       # Create a function that sorts the seen COG categories and how many times each category is annotated in the set of contig - The function also calculates the percentage of CDS of the set, a given category is associated with

     egg_cat_inv=function(df_egg_rate) {
       df_egg_rate[is.na(df_egg_rate)]<-"-"